-Your work may require unfamiliar users to follow a detailed set of instructions, but dashboards that include step-by-step instructions (with screenshots) can be hard to process.
-Instead of making readers scroll through an endless dashboard of instructions, write separate instructions (in PDF or external online format such as GitBook or Zendesk) and Include links to separate instructions in the dashboard.
+Your work may require users to follow a detailed set of instructions, but dashboards that include step-by-step instructions (with screenshots) can be hard to process.
+Instead of making readers scroll through endless instructions, write separate instructions (in PDF or external online format such as GitBook or Zendesk) and Include links to those separate instructions in the dashboard.

 Overall dashboard recommendations

-Dashboards have somewhat limited formatting options, since security considerations require a version of markdown that doesn't support css or anchor tags (useful for making a table of contents, for example).
-To capture the information you want while making it easier for people to quickly find what they need to know, use these suggestions.
+Dashboards have somewhat limited formatting options, since security considerations require a version of Markdown that doesn't support Cascading Style Sheets (CSS) or anchor tags (e.g., useful for making a table of contents).
+To capture the information you want while making it easier for people to quickly find what they need, take advantage of these suggestions.

 1. Limit dashboard to high-level content

-Keep dashboard documentation to a minimum by focusing on high-level information.
+Keep dashboard documentation to a minimum.
 A clear dashboard with adequate space in between headers and grouping of relevant blocks is a more effective way to communicate study goals and methods.
 Use links to reference more information, when needed.